RandProx: Primal-Dual Optimization Algorithms with Randomized Proximal Updates: Proposed algorithm: RandProx

-In addition, we suppose that the compression operators $\Rop^t$ have \textbf{conic variance}: there exists $\omega\geq 0$ such that, for every $t\geq 0$, The parameter $\omega$ is supposed to be known, and its value is used in the \algn{RandProx} algorithm.
+This assumption is satisfied by a large class of randomization strategies, which are widely used to define unbiased stochastic gradient estimates.
+We refer to \citet{bez20}, Table 1 in \citet{saf21}, \citet{zha21}, \citet{sze22} for examples.
+In the Example 1 above of \texttt{rand}-$k$, $\omega=\frac{d}{k}-1$.
+In Example 2, $\omega=\frac{1}{p}-1$.
+In Example 3, $\omega=n-1$.
+The value of $\omega$ is supposed known and is used in the \algn{RandProx} algorithm.
 Note that $\omega=0$ if and only if $\Rop^t=\mathrm{Id}$, in which case there is no randomness and \algn{RandProx} reverts to the original deterministic PDDY algorithm.

 Thus, $\Rop^t(r^t)=r^t+e^t$, with the variance of the error $e^t$ proportional to $\sqnorm{r^t}$.
 In particular, if $r^t=0$, there is no error and $\Rop^t(0)=0$.
-The compression operators $\Rop^t$ will be applied to a sequence of random vectors that will converge to zero, and hence the error will converge to zero as well due to the conic variance property. \algn{RandProx} is therefore a \emph{variance-reduced} method \citep{han19,gor202,gow20a}: the random errors vanish along the iterations and the algorithm converges to an exact solution of the problem.
+The stochastic operators $\Rop^t$ will be applied to a sequence of random vectors that will converge to zero, and hence the error will converge to zero as well, due to the relative variance property \eqref{eqrelva}. \algn{RandProx} is therefore a \emph{variance-reduced} method \citep{han19,gor202,gow20a}: the random errors vanish along the iterations and the algorithm converges to an exact solution of the problem.